karnov/developer-training/07_ruby_collections/README.md

 => 3
 ```

-Arrays do not need to consist of the same data type.
+Notice, how arrays do not need to consist of the same data type.

 ```ruby
 data = ["bob", 3, 0.931, true]